filipondios/des/README.md

 # DES

-Rust implementation of the Data Encryption Standard (DES).
+Rust implementation of the Data Encryption Standard (DES) and Triple Data Encryption Standard (TDES).

 > [!NOTE]
-> I previously implemented the DES block encryption function in Haskell, which you can find in my repository [des.hs](https://github.com/filipondios/des.hs).
-Unlike this Rust implementation, which also includes deciphering, the Haskell version only supports encryption.
+> I previously implemented the DES block encryption function in Haskell, which you can find in my
+> repository [des.hs](https://github.com/filipondios/des.hs).
+Unlike this Rust implementation,
+> which also includes deciphering, the Haskell version only supports encryption.

 > [!WARNING]
 > This implementation is just made for fun so it should not be used in production.